michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Data_Visualization.md

   * Mon-Khmer -302		-12%
   * Gujarati  -1085	  -11%
   * Greek     -4936	  -10%

-Italians and Greeks represent very old immigration, so many are moving or dying and not necessarily being replaced.
+Italians and Greeks represent very old immigration, so many are moving or dying and not necessarily being replaced by newcomers.
 What about Mon-Khmer and Gujarati speakers?
 First, Mon-Khmer is a language family (of which, Vietnamese is one language), not just one language.
 This probably refers to MK speakers from Cambodia, a group that has been [slowly shrinking](http://www.nytimes.com/2008/01/20/nyregion/thecity/20camb.html) for some time.
 Gujarati is spoken in India, mostly on the border with Pakistan.
 There is a Gujarati newspaper based in the city, and a long history of Gujaratis in NYC.
 So, what's happening?
 Gujaratis also have a very long history of immigration to the US, as many started arriving immediately after the 1965 Immigration and Nationality Act.
 So this decrease may also be to a slowing of immigration, movement to NJ and death without replacement.

 In this way, the data helps to tell the story.